Chart Color Schemes

 Johnstone is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Johnstone's population is approximately 8,453 as of February 2026.
-This marks an increase of 451 people, representing a growth rate of 5.6% since the 2021 Census, which recorded a population of 8,002.
-The change is inferred from the estimated resident population of 8,244 in June 2024 and the addition of 96 validated new addresses since the Census date.
-This results in a population density of 6.5 persons per square kilometer.
-Johnstone's growth rate of 5.6% since the census is within 0.3 percentage points of the SA3 area's growth rate of 5.9%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 69.1% of the overall population gains in recent periods, driving primary growth for the area.
+Based on AreaSearch's analysis, Johnstone's population is around 8,453 as of Feb 2026.
+This reflects an increase of 451 people (5.6%) since the 2021 Census, which reported a population of 8,002 people.
+The change is inferred from the estimated resident population of 8,244 from the ABS as of June 2024 and an additional 96 validated new addresses since the Census date.
+This population level equates to a density ratio of 6.5 persons per square kilometer, providing ample space per person.
+Johnstone's 5.6% growth since the census positions it within 0.3 percentage points of the SA3 area (5.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 69.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 using 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
-According to demographic trends, locations outside capital cities are expected to have lower quartile growth.
-Thus, the area is projected to grow by 57 persons to reach a population of approximately 8,510 by 2041, reflecting an overall reduction of 1.8% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Regarding demographic trends, lower quartile growth for locations outside of capital cities is anticipated, with the area expected to grow by 57 persons to 2041 based on the latest annual ERP population numbers, reflecting a reduction of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population